 Adopt a security-first approach while implementing cloud technologies.
 From the outset, integrate security measures across your infrastructure based on the type of application and the required level of protection.
 Monitor your practices continuously and stay updated with the latest security frameworks.

 If you want to manage cloud resources effectively, try to enhance visibility and automate as much as possible.
-How that you define key performance indicators for monitoring and collecting relevant data?
+How do you define key performance indicators for monitoring and collecting relevant data?
 You can even dabble with AI to automate routine tasks, make data-driven decisions, and prioritize tasks.

 How will cloud infrastructure evolve in the future?